dhis2/training-docs/content/analytic_tools/lg_validationruleconfig.md

 # Live Demo Step-by-Step

-## Activity 1 - Create a Validation Rule for HIV
+## Exercise 1 - Create a Validation Rule for HIV

 **Example 1 from HIV Monthly Form**

 ### Review the data entry page and decide on a logical validation rule to create